No item(s) available in cart.

 A number of defect sizes were measured within various confidential projects, for which the required defect through-wall extent and length ranged from 1 to 8mm and 6.8 to 30mm, respectively.
 The maximum absolute errors measured in the through-wall extent and in the length of the deposited defects were +0.88 (target ±0.5mm) and 1.1mm (target ±1mm), respectively.
 It should be noted that such unacceptable values were only observed in one instance each and that the average errors measured were +0.16 and -0.2mm for through-wall extent and length, respectively, which are well within the abovementioned targeted limits.

 It should also be noted that, as the length of embedded defects was measured by radiographic inspection, it was not possible to detect and size embedded LOSWF defects, due to their tilt angle with respect to the plate/pipe surface.
-However, the techniques used for such defects allow a very tight control of the defect length; hence this limitation is not considered significant towards the evaluation of the defect deposition techniques.
+However, the techniques used for such defects allow a very tight control of the defect length; hence this limitation is not considered significant in the evaluation of the defect deposition techniques.

 3.3.3 Manufacture of defective weld and final inspection

 Once the qualification procedure is complete and it has been demonstrated that all required defect types can be deposited within the target tolerances on size, the defective welds are manufactured.
 Following completion of the welds, UT inspection is normally carried out to verify that all required defects have been inserted and are detectable.
-Any additional indication which does not correspond to any of the required defects is also recorded.
+Any additional indication that does not correspond to any of the required defects is also recorded.

 3.4 Case study

 Following the discovery of leaks from two tube-to-header welds in a Waste Heat Boiler, a company requested to identify and evaluate suitable non-destructive testing (NDT) techniques to establish the integrity of the remaining welds.
-The aims of the inspection were to detect and sentence surface cracks, sub-surface cracks and original welding flaws.
+The aims of the inspection were to detect and sentence surface cracks, sub-surface cracks, and original welding flaws.
 NDE FLAW TECHNOLOGIES performed the following tasks:

 • Manufacture of a test block containing six artificial lack of fusion flaws with different sizes